Before

 But definitely, the highlight of the party had to be “Uh-Oh Oreos.”
 The bag helpfully explains (and I am paraphrasing here), “Oops!
 We put the chocolate flavor into the creme instead of the cookie!”
 Longstanding complaints about “creme” notwithstanding, this leaves a few questions.

-- Finally, what does this inverse cookie do for race relations?
-What would Bill Cosby say?
+• Finally, what does this inverse cookie do for race relations?

 I guess all I have these days are small thoughts.
 But hey, it’s summertime, the reality shows dominate, and you just gotta have some reality web log entries.
 If you really want substance, America, go read my famous Michael Moore entry (still one of the most popular pages on my site).
 I’ll be back with serious commentary in September.